Skip to content

 Section titled Generating Routes from Content

-The exact method for generating routes will depend on your build output mode: ‘static’ (the default) or ‘server’ (for SSR).
+The exact method for generating routes will depend on whether your pages are prerendered (default) or rendered on demand by a server.

 Building for static output (default)